feast-dev/feast-workshop/module_0/README.md

           feast apply
 ```

+Towards the end of the module, we will see this in action, but for now, we focus on understanding what Feast brings to the table.

 ### Step 2c (optional): Access control for the registry
 We won't dive into this in detail here, but you don't want to allow arbitrary users to clone the feature repository, change definitions and run `feast apply`.